OneAbowAll/Polyp/README.md

-# polypstats
+# Polyp

-#to install all required modules run
+## Requirements:
+- Python 3.11

+## Installation:

     pip install -r requirements.txt

-#launch polypstats_laungher.py to select the paths
+## Usage
+When launching for the first time or if you want to change the filepaths run:

     python polypstats_launcher.py

-#if current paths are already set you can launch polypstats.py directly
+After the file paths have been configured you can run:

-python polypstats.py
+    python main.py